-The University expects to improve its positive operating position as reflected in its FY17 operating budget surplus of \$5 million.
-The incoming Class of 2020 is at the targeted size with matched quality and diversity.
-Favorable market conditions led to discussions regarding the University's debt portfolio and strategies.
+The University expects to maintain a positive operating position as reflected in its FY18 operating budget surplus of \$2 million.
+The incoming Class of 2021 is at the targeted size with matched quality and diversity.
 Lastly, senior leadership is continuously engaged in improving operating performance using a disciplined approach.